bhileman/cardtocloud/README.md

 Installation:
   1. Follow steps here to get device connected to wifi: https://docs.labs.mediatek.com/resource/linkit-smart-7688/en/get-started/get-started-with-the-linkit-smart-7688-development-board
-  2. Copy files to root directory on device (using scp client)
+  2. Copy files to root directory on device using scp client
+  3. SSH into device ,I use Putty, for Linkit device ip mylinkit.local port 22
-  3. Install google drive api   pip
+  4. Install google drive api ```pip install --upgrade google-api-python-client```

 Usage:
+  1. If using a different device you will need to update the directory for the os.walk piece of code.
+The Linkit mounts the SD card in this tmp folder location.
+This varies with your device.
+  2. connect device to wifi
+  3. Insert SD card
+  4. Go to top level cd / working on trying to figure out how to eliminate this step)
+  5. run program ```python root/uploadersd.py```
+  6. if first time using copy url from command
+  7. Go to link in browser, authorize the app, code code
+  8. Manually enter code into command enter certificate will save to config folder
+  9. Upload will gather all photos on sd card, will create a CardtoCloud folder if it doesn't already exist, and will upload all photos

 Planned Updates:

 Software:
-  1. Add duplicate protection  PENDING
+  - Add duplicate protection  PENDING
-  2. Create year and month sub-dir when uploading  PENDING
+  - Create year and month sub-dir when uploading  PENDING
-  3. Run on button press  PENDING
+  - Run on button press  PENDING

 Credits:
 Thanks Jeremy for the google flow code.
-Helped a ton! https://github.com/jerbly/tutorials
+Helped a ton! (https://github.com/jerbly/tutorials)